-The SH waterbody can be placed in Category 1 if all the following are true: Issue Condition Consumption Advisories To fish/shellfish consumption advisories issued by the Alabama Department of Public Health (ADPH).
-Macroinvertebrate and Fish Assessments NA Chlorophyll a Data NA Toxic Pollutants No more than one exceedance of a particular toxic pollutant criterion in previous six years.
-Conventional Parameters 25 No more than a 10% exceedance rate for any given parameter.
-26 Bacteriological Data Non-Coastal Waters: A. A single sample result greater than 235 colonies/100 ml E. coli will require a follow-up geometric mean sampling event.
-The geometric mean E. coli density must be less than or equal to 126 colonies/100 ml, and; B. 10% or less of single samples must be less than or equal to 235 colonies/100 ml.
+The SH waterbody can be placed in Category 1 if all the following are true: Issue Condition Consumption Advisories No fish/shellfish consumption advisories issued by the Alabama Department of Public Health.
+Macroinvertebrate and Fish Assessments NA Chlorophyll a Data NA Toxic Pollutants No more than two exceedances of a particular toxic pollutant criterion in previous six years or more than one in a 3-year period.
+Conventional Parameters No more than a 10% exceedance rate for any given parameter.
+Bacteriological Data Coastal Waters: A. The geometric mean enterococci density must be less than 35 colonies/100 ml, and; B. 10% or less of single samples must be less than or equal to 104 colonies/100 ml enterococci (May - October) or less than or equal to 275 colonies/100 ml enterococci (November - April).
 26

-25 Conventional parameters include DO, pH, temperature (where influenced by heated discharge), and turbidity.
-26 As determined by the binomial distribution function and Table 2.
+Conventional parameters include DO, pH, temperature (where influenced by heated discharge), and turbidity.
+As determined by the binomial distribution function and Table 17.